Our laboratory studies macromolecular structures with an aim toward an in-depth understanding of structure-function

 We specialize in scientific data management and strive to increase reproducibility via open science principles.

 We strive to understand biological systems using a combination of X-ray crystallography and other biophysical techniques.

-We are currently members of the Center for Structural Genomics of Infectious Disease, an NIAID project focused on human pathogens.
+We are currently members of the Center for Structural Genomics of Infectious Diseases, an NIAID project focused on human pathogens.

 We also focus on metal binding to proteins and the structural variability observed within crystal structures.

 We strive to increase scientific reproducibility by developing methods and algorithms that help ensure structural models accurately reflect the macromolecules of interest.
 Our tools are used throughout the world and address a wide range of scientific problems, from diffraction image processing to metal environment geometries to data archiving.

 Check My Metal